Little Marais Inn: A Beacon of Charm and Elegance

-If it weren’t for a sign announcing that you’ve arrived in Little Marais, you may just speed through this little resort town on your way north on Highway 61.
-Scandinavian fishermen settled in the sleepy town during the late 1880s, but by the 1920s tourists began motoring their way up the north shore – looking for accommodations as they went.
+If it wasn’t for a sign announcing that you’ve arrived in Little Marais, you may just zip through this little resort town on Highway 61.
+Scandinavian fishermen settled in the sleepy town during the late 1880s, but by the 1920s tourists began motoring their way up the north shore--looking for accommodations as they went.
 Small resorts and gas stations popped up along the route.

 Originally built as a rustic log store, the Little Marais Store was a popular stop for basic provisions.
-It was transformed twice after that; first into a grocery store and gas station with small rooms for travelers looking for a good nights sleep, and later into a lovely white clapboard inn with an elegant dining room and housekeeping cabins along the lake shore.
+It was transformed twice after that.
+First into a grocery store and gas station with small rooms for travelers looking for a good night’s sleep, and later the rustic log exterior was covered with lovely white clapboard that completely transformed the overall mood of the place.
+Inside, an elegant dining room was added and the guest rooms were reimagined so they all had a refined style and a spectacular view of the lake.
 It was renamed the Little Marais Lodge and Store.

-Many tourists would make the trip from Duluth just do dine in the lodge’s dining room.
-Elegant meals were served on crisp Irish linens and tables were decorated with lilacs, peonies, and roses from the lodge’s garden.
+Many tourists would make the trip from Duluth just to dine in the lodge’s Colonial Dining Room.
+Elegant meals were served on crisp linens and tables were decorated with fragrant flowers from the lodge’s garden.
 Each meal was served with the finest silverware on Haviland china.
-Finger bowls were passed at the end of each course to keep diner’s hands clean.
 It was a grand experience not soon forgotten by those who enjoyed the hospitality.

-At the time this article was published, the land the lodge stands on is for sale (along with the home, gift shop and coffee house next door.)
+At the time this article was originally published, the land the lodge stands on is for sale as I write this.
 Perhaps the final chapter hasn’t been written for the Little Marais Inn after all.
+(MLS#: 159001 $597,000)